COVID-19 pandemic in Hungary: Timeline

 The first two known cases were students from Iran, who were studying in Hungary.
 One of them was enrolled at the Pharmacy Faculty of Semmelweis University.
 The student did not comply with the preventive measures required by the university as a precaution.
-He already visited his primary care physician and he was diagnosed with bacterial infection so that he didn't have to quarantine himself, and instead, he attended courses held in English with 16 other students.
+He already visited his primary care physician and he was diagnosed with bacterial infection so that he did not have to quarantine himself, and instead, he attended courses held in English with 16 other students.
 The other person studied at the Hungarian University of Agriculture and Life Sciences in Gödöllő, who after returning from Iran, went to a self-declared quarantine.
 He did not attend lectures at the university, but went to Saint Ladislaus Hospital, and declared that he had arrived from an infected territory.

 Both of them were transported to Saint Ladislaus Hospital.
 They had mild symptoms.
 They arrived back in Hungary on 26 and 28 February 2020.

 A third infection was announced on 5 March 2020.
 He was a 69-year-old British man who was working in Milan and travelled frequently between Milan and Debrecen.
 He developed a fever, so he visited his doctor.
 He was diagnosed and transported to Gyula Kenézy Hospital.
 Shortly after, the fourth infected had been announced.
 She was a girlfriend of one of the Iranian students that were first diagnosed.
 She was proactively isolated when the virus was diagnosed in the Iranians.

 The fifth infected was identified on 7 March 2020, a 70-year-old man, who may have been infected by his son.
 The son previously visited some other countries, such as Italy.